JanHerca/urantiapedia/input/markdown/en/Innerface/Vol11/Innerface_vol11_1.md

 In the not too far distant future there will come a time when much of The Urantia Book will have become outdated.
 This will be because of the outdated-ness of much of its science as well as considerable portions of the historical content, including its biblical material.

 There can now be little doubt that the revelators anticipated this.
 Throughout the book there is scattered a huge amount of material that relates directly to things of spiritual value.
-In fact there is so much in this category that we are forced to speculate on whether the main function of the Urantia Papers is to divert our attention from the material and the secular to, "things of the spirit."
+In fact there is so much in this category that we are forced to speculate on whether the main function of the Urantia Papers is to divert our attention from the material and the secular to, “things of the spirit.”

 That this is factually so is illustrated by:

-"Only those human experiences which were of spiritual value are common possessions of the surviving mortal and the returning Adjuster and hence are immediately remembered subsequent to mortal survival."
+“Only those human experiences which were of spiritual value are common possessions of the surviving mortal and the returning Adjuster and hence are immediately remembered subsequent to mortal survival.”
 (451) Think about that!!

 So what is spirituality?

-Despite a large number of references to "spirituality" and "spiritual value," in the Urantia Papers, nowhere do these Papers provide an exact definition of such terms.
+Despite a large number of references to “spirituality” and “spiritual value,” in the Urantia Papers, nowhere do these Papers provide an exact definition of such terms.
 Among the best we are given is:

-"Everything we do that is good contributes to the enhancement of the afterlife," combined with statements such as "only those human experiences of spiritual value," survive--"your past life and its memories having neither spiritual meaning nor morontia value, will perish with the material brain" (pp. 451,1235).
+“Everything we do that is good contributes to the enhancement of the afterlife,” combined with statements such as “only those human experiences of spiritual value,” survive--“your past life and its memories having neither spiritual meaning nor morontia value, will perish with the material brain” (pp. 451,1235).

-Thus, we can take spiritual value to mean "that which is good."
+Thus, we can take spiritual value to mean “that which is good.”
 Other relevant statements are:

 Spirituality is the indicator of one's nearness to God and the measure of one's usefulness to our fellow beings.
 Spirituality enhances the ability to discover beauty in things, recognize truth in meanings, and discover goodness in values.
 Spiritual development is determined by our capacity thereof and is directly proportional to the elimination of the selfish qualities of love. (from p.1096)